 As mamas do (and as I love to hear), she chatted on and on about her sweet girl, telling me about how artistic she is and how she loves to cook.

 On a bright October morning, an Indian mama gave birth to her first child, a little girl.
-As soon as her father saw her, he said (I’m translating it into English as we go), “Thank you, darling wife, for the gift of this little flower.”
+As soon as her father who was chief of the village saw her, he said (I’m translating it into English as we go), “Thank you, darling wife, for the gift of this little flower.”

 As Little Flower grew, she became a loving helper to her mama.
 When Mama wove baskets, sewed clothes from deerskin, and strung beads for necklaces, Little Flower watched closely.
 When she grew big enough to make them herself, she delighted in creating things that were useful and beautiful.